✓ Updated February 2026

 A Culinary Journey Through Kinari Bazaar

-Dive into the bustling lanes of Kinari Bazaar, not just for its vibrant textiles and crafts, but for its incredible street food.
-Sample local delicacies like 'petha' (a sweet made from ash gourd) and savory 'chaat' from vendors who have perfected their recipes over generations.
+Dive into the bustling lanes of Kinari Bazaar, not just for its vibrant textiles and wedding paraphernalia, but for its incredible street food.
+Sample local delicacies like 'petha' (a translucent soft candy) and spicy chaat from vendors who have perfected their recipes over generations.
+Go with an open mind and an empty stomach!

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.